 20(e) TELESIS shall have no obligation to pay any of ENRON’s Invoices received by TELESIS more than twelve (12) months after the end of the applicable Billing Cycle unless such delay is (i) caused by TELESIS, (ii) caused by the applicable Utility or the process of resolving a good faith dispute over a Utility invoice, or (iii) due to causes beyond ENRON’s control.

 20(f) If TELESIS disputes in good faith any amount contained in ENRON’s Invoice, TELESIS will pay all undisputed amounts set forth therein and promptly notify ENRON of the disputed amount and the reason for such dispute, and the Parties will use their best reasonable efforts to resolve such dispute expeditiously.
 In the event the Parties are unable to promptly resolve any disputed amount, the matter will be resolved pursuant to the arbitration provisions of this Agreement.
-Past due payments more than forty-five (45) days overdue from the date such payments were initially due (including disputed amounts provided that an arbitrator determines that the disputed amount is valid and it is TELESIS’ responsibility to pay) shall be charged interest at the rate of 1% per month from the date such payments were initially due until paid, plus all fees and expenses reasonably incurred to collect any and all past due amounts; provided, however, that the amount of all interest contracted for, charged and/or collected pursuant to this Section 20(f) shall never exceed in the aggregate, taking into account all payments constituting interest under applicable law, the maximum rate permitted by applicable Laws and Regulations; and provided further that no interest shall be due and payable except to the extent that the aggregate of all past due invoices exceeds Fifty Thousand Dollars ($50,000) [SBC wants $500,000] [Enron note—not if SBC gets thirty days to pay invoices].
+Past due payments by either Party more than forty-five (45) days overdue from the date such payments were initially due (including disputed amounts provided that an arbitrator determines that the disputed amount is valid and it is TELESIS’ responsibility to pay) shall be charged interest at the rate of 1% per month from the date such payments were initially due until paid, plus all fees and expenses reasonably incurred to collect any and all past due amounts; provided, however, that the amount of all interest contracted for, charged and/or collected pursuant to this Section 20(f) shall never exceed in the aggregate, taking into account all payments constituting interest under applicable law, the maximum rate permitted by applicable Laws and Regulations; and provided further that no interest shall be due and payable except to the extent that the aggregate of all past due invoices exceeds One Hundred Thousand Dollars ($100,000).

-[add Enron to generate monthly aged accounts receivable report to show a running total of past due invoices]

 21. Taxes.

 21(a) To the extent paid by ENRON, TELESIS shall reimburse ENRON for all Taxes imposed or assessed in connection with the sale of energy to TELESIS by ENRON hereunder (it being understood between the Parties that the Energy Services Amount is calculated exclusive of Taxes and that all Taxes relating to the sale of energy by ENRON to TELESIS pursuant to this Agreement shall be passed through to TELESIS).
-[MCC—this is clearly a transactional tax, sales and use only?]

 21(b) Each Party shall indemnify, release, defend and hold the other Party and such other Party’s Affiliates harmless from and against any and all liability for such indemnifying Party’s failure to pay or reimburse Taxes that are to be paid or reimbursed by such indemnifying Party pursuant to this Agreement, including, but not limited to, any penalty, interest, additional Tax or other charge that may be levied or assessed as a result of the delay or failure of such Indemnifying Party for any reason to timely pay or reimburse any such Taxes or, if applicable, to file any return or information required by the Rules, applicable Laws or Regulations or this Agreement.